click here for Korean Google Translated version of this Brave Girls Story & Review Post

 This line resonated with me as I know the feeling of failing, of trying so hard and doing your best work but nothing really happening; You feel like you're wasting your life & question why you're doing what you're doing, and if it’s time to call it quits and try something else.
 I'm sure most people can relate to this feeling at one time or another and hearing this made me really want to root for them because they had persevered through so much and hadn't given up.

-As I explored Kpop more I discovered some great Pop/R*B-Dance music along with what I loved and had produced myself in my short music career.
-The Brave Girls’ song We Ride was my absolute favorite with its smooth R&B groove, and while I didn't know what they were singing about save for a few English words & phrases most Kpop songs have infused, I fell in love with the music and something happened inside of me; I rediscovered the love & passion for music that I had lost & given up on to pursue more responsible activities as a husband & father with a mortgage i.e. grown-up stuff.
+As I explored Kpop more I discovered some great Pop-R&B-Dance music along the lines of what I loved and had produced (myself) in my former music career.
+The Brave Girls’ song We Ride was my absolute favorite with its smooth R&B groove, and while I didn't know what they were singing about save for a few English words & phrases most Kpop songs have infused, I fell in love with the music and something happened inside of me; I rediscovered the love & passion for music that I had lost & given up on to pursue more "responsible" activities as a husband & father with a mortgage i.e. grown-up stuff.
 As I played along with their songs and others from my other Kpop fav.
 Twice, I started wanting to revisit some of my old songs and write/produce new music again.
-A fire that had laid dormant having been extinguished by the financial realities of the US music industry as it slowly declined in the early 2000s, was suddenly alive and new opportunities & possibilities were entering my mind.
+A fire that had laid dormant having been extinguished by the financial realities of the US music industry as it slowly declined in the early 2000s and the 2008 recession, was suddenly alive and new opportunities & possibilities were entering my mind.

 Now back to Brave Girls...It would be an understatement to say I was excited when I heard they were about to undertake their 1st U.S. Tour.
 Even with just 1/2 dozen songs on my playlist @ the time, I waited for tickets to go on sale and purchased my VVIP ticket @ the promoter StudioPAV kpoptickets.com site, albeit with a few disappointments.
 One of the things I love about Kpop is the unique relationship between the Artists and their Fans.
 Unlike some of the self-absorbed rock-stars were seen over the years here, KPop artists exist to serve their fans and try and provide for more personalized experiences through Fan-Signs where you get to meet & say a few words to each act's members while they sign a poster or CD, and even give a small letter-card-gift.
 There are snapshot photos where you get to pose for a Polaroid picture with your favorite member, group photos, and Hi-Touch, where you get to Hi-Five members before or after the show.
 There are also VIP options to sit in sound checks and hear some Q&As...all designed to provide a more intimate audience-artist experience, and something acts here in the US would do well to imitate because it creates a relationship that transcends merely being a faceless"Fan", to feeling like you're valued "Friends".